|Puerto Morelos Services -

 you would expect to find in a small supermarket, including baked goods, hardware

-items and liquor.
+place, go there.
 On the port side of Puerto Morelos, Casa Martin on the north side of the

 square has the basics including produce, eggs, bread, snacks & alcohol.
 There